-ACC aims to provide a high standard of customer service at all times.
-If you’re unhappy about how you have been dealt with or with a decision that has been made, please let us know.
+We want to provide a high standard of customer service at all times.
+If you’re unhappy about how we are dealing with you or with a decision that has been made, please let us know.
 We want to resolve things fairly and as quickly as possible.

-If you are unhappy about the management of your claim, you can make a complaint.
+If you are unhappy about the management of your claim, you can make a complaint to ACC.
 This section outlines how to make a complaint and what we will do, including using mediation, to resolve any issues you may have.

-If you disagree or are unhappy with a decision that ACC has made about your claim, you can apply for a review.
+If you disagree or are unhappy with a decision we’ve made about your claim, you can apply for an independent review of the decision.
 This section outlines what help you can get and how the review process works.
 You don’t have to pay anything if you lodge a review application.

 If you are unhappy with the outcome of your review, you have 28 days to appeal it at the District Court.